its-sachink/Educative/Python 3 - An interactive deep dive/1_First Python Program/10_Sets.md

 1. ② Sets are actually implemented as classes, but don’t worry about that for now.

-2. ③ To create a set with multiple values, separate the values with commas and wrap it all up with curly brackets.
+2. ③ To create a set with multiple values, <mark>separate the values with commas and wrap it all up with curly brackets.</mark>

 3. You can also create a set out of a list.